decred/dcrdocs/docs/lightning-network/backups.md

     For complete safety from possible malicious remote nodes, users should also use third party, reputable watchtowers to ensure that if the remote nodes executes the DLP protocol with an invalid state they are correctly punished for it.

 Due to its nature as a second-layer network, Lightning Network related wallet data is **not** stored in the blockchain itself.
-This means that the standard wallet seed is **not sufficient** to restore the LN balance of a wallet in case of a re-seed.
+This means that the standard wallet seed is **not sufficient** to restore the LN balance of a wallet in case of a restore from seed.

 LN users need to **also** regularly and safely store the _Static Channel Backup_ (SCB) file so that a restored lightning wallet might be used to close the channels opened by the previous wallet.

 The backup should be updated every time a channel is opened or closed on the local LN node (including when a _remote_ node opens a channel back to the local node).

-The rest of this document details what exactly the SCB-based backup method entails, how to perform backups and restores using it and its limitations.
+The rest of this document details what exactly the SCB-based backup method entails, how to perform backups and restores using it, and its limitations.

 ## Overview of Backup Issues for LN nodes